Disentangling intrinsic motion from neighbourhood effects in heterogeneous collective motion: Observer Design and Classification

 For a given window, the number of misclassifications is identified by comparing the labels of the agents predicted by the observer to the ground-truth labels (the actual desired directions for the agents, which are unknown to the observer).
-For each set of values for the parameters $N_r$ and $s_0$ we compute the average number of misclassifications ($n_m$), averaged over multiple time windows and multiple independent realizations of the simulation.
+For each set of values for the parameters $N_r$ and $s_0$ we compute the probability of misclassifications ($p_m$), computed over multiple time windows and multiple independent realizations of the simulation.
+To estimate the level of heterogeneity in the system, we use the estimated value of $N_r$, i.e. the fraction of agents classified as Group 1 by the observer.

 This simple observer algorithm is the most straightforward way to classify agents.
 It assumes that the information necessary to classify an agent is fully contained in its own motion; and does not explicitly account for its interactions with the surroundings.
 The simple observer will serve as a baseline to study the effect of emergent collective dynamics on classification, before we develop improved classification models.